AdobeDocs/cis-photoshop-api-docs/src/pages/code-sample/index.md

   -H 'Content-Type: application/json' \
   -H 'x-api-key: <YOUR_API_KEY>'
 ```
-#### Sample 1 Poll for job status - documentManifest
+### Example 13: Poll for job status for documentManifest

 Once your job completes successfully (no errors/failures reported), the status response will contain your document's JSON manifest along with other metadata about the input document.
-The JSON Manifest is further described in the [api docs](https://git.corp.adobe.com/pages/dice/pie-in-the-sky/#api-Documents-document_manifest_status)
+The JSON Manifest is further described in the [api docs](https://adobedocs.github.io/photoshop-api-docs-pre-release/#api-Photoshop-document-manifest-status)

 ```json
 {